-We are working with partners to offer a range of advice and support to residents on how to keep warm, well and safe this winter.
+Cheshire East Council and its partners are offering a range of advice and support to residents on how to keep warm, well and safe this winter.

 This week, we urge residents to make sure they access the right health services for their needs.

 During the winter months, health services can become overwhelmed through greatly increased demand.